theraccoonbear/sandbox/pkguse/README.md

 ## About

-This is a small Node CLI tool that will help stich together some grep commands to locate package usages in a Java project.
+This is a small Node CLI tool that will help stitch together some grep commands to locate package usages in a Java project.

 ## Usage